 Bitmap versus vector graphics

 Digital images can usually be divided into two distinct categories.
 They are either bitmap files or vector graphics.
-If you work in prepress, you need a good understanding on the advantages and disadvantages of both types of data.
+If you work in prepress, you need a good understanding of the advantages and disadvantages of both types of data.
 These pages try to explain the differences.

 • Drawings made in applications like Adobe Illustrator or Corel Draw are saved as vector graphics.

 Technically both data formats are completely different.
-The end result however can look virtually identical in either format.
+The end result, however, can look virtually identical in either format.
 As a general rule bitmaps are typically used to depict lifelike images whereas vector graphics are more often used for abstract images such as logos.
 There are however numerous exceptions to this rule.
 It is often impossible to determine whether an image is a bitmap or a vector file just by looking at it.

 • Vexel art, for instance, are bitmap images that have been manipulated to look as if they are vector data.
 The technique is used to create attention-grabbing realistic images that have an artificial and sharpened look to them.